Bible Network Crypto DeFi Onchain RWA AI Agent Stablecoin Chain SAFU CryptoTax DeFAI AGI Claude Me Claude Skill Claude Design Claude Cowork

 Full Content +

 When you see a protocol in DeFi offering '10%+ annualized yield on stablecoins,' your first question should be: where does this yield come from?
 Without a credible source, high yield is either a subsidy (eventually stops) or a higher hidden risk.
 Ethena's USDe was one of DeFi's fastest-growing yield stablecoins from 2024–2026, peaking above 25% annualized and currently stabilizing at 10–15%.
-Unlike Terra UST, USDe has a mechanistically explainable yield source — the 'funding rate' of crypto derivatives markets.
-This makes USDe not a Ponzi scheme in the traditional sense, but simultaneously introduces a set of risks you need to clearly understand.
+Unlike Terra UST, USDe has a mechanistically explainable yield source — the 'Funding Rate' of crypto derivatives markets.
+This makes USDe not a Ponzi Scheme in the traditional sense, but simultaneously introduces a set of risks you need to clearly understand.

 What Is USDe: A Delta-Neutral Synthetic Dollar

-USDe is a synthetic dollar stablecoin launched by Ethena Labs in February 2024.
+USDe is a synthetic dollar Stablecoin launched by Ethena Labs in February 2024.
 Unlike USDC (dollars in a bank) or USDS (ETH overcollateralized), USDe's underlying doesn't rely on any external fiat reserves or traditional crypto collateral — instead maintaining $1 peg through a 'Delta-Neutral' strategy.
-Delta-Neutral meaning: simultaneously holding crypto spot long positions while opening equivalent perpetual contract short positions in derivatives markets, making the portfolio's dollar-denominated value insensitive to BTC/ETH price movements (Delta approaches 0).
+Delta-Neutral meaning: simultaneously holding crypto spot long positions while opening equivalent Perpetual Contract short positions in derivatives markets, making the portfolio's dollar-denominated value insensitive to BTC/ETH price movements (Delta approaches 0).
 Specific flow: you mint USDe with $1,000 USDC → Ethena uses that $1,000 to buy stETH (Ethereum staking yield token) → simultaneously opens equivalent ETH short perpetual contracts on derivative exchanges (Binance, OKX, Bybit).
 Result: if ETH rises 10%, stETH spot long gains 10%, short perpetual loses 10%, net near 0 change — your $1,000 dollar-denominated value stays stable.
 This is Delta-Neutral.
 Simultaneously, stETH generates approximately 3–4% annualized Ethereum staking yield daily; the short perpetual contracts collect 'funding rate' every 8 hours when the overall market is bullish — longs pay shorts.
 These two sources together form USDe's primary yield.

 Where the Yield Comes From: The Nature of Funding Rates